gotquail/Heightmap/README.md

-This is a project I did in Unity.
-It's a mesh that I subdivide in a fractal manner to create a random height map.
-I use the Diamond-Square algorithm.
+This is the code for a Unity mesh that will slowly turn it into a fractal heightmap.
+It uses the diamond-square algorithm.
+I never had the time to polish it, sorry!